Sandjab/ShowBees/README.md

   - Adhoc subdirectories may be used to organize modules per domain (e.g. preprocessing, classifiers, visualization, etc...)

 - the **datasets** directory contains:
   - a **reference** subdirectory where you have to copy reference datasets.
-At initialisation time, it contains only a README files describing of to install thes
+Empty at initialisation time.
-  - an **experiments**' subdirectory where experiment datasets will be built from the reference datasets
+  - an **experiments**' subdirectory where experiment datasets will be built from the reference datasets.
+Empty at initialisation time.

 *Note: Within the dataset directory, all files but *.md files are .gitignored*